SAP-samples/cloud-espm-cloud-native/README.md

 * Deploy Customer Service on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-customer-svc` from CLI.

-* Before deploying Gateway Service on Cloud Foundry please check the authenticationMethod should be route and the authenticationType should be none in xs-app.json.
+* Before deploying Gateway Service on Cloud Foundry please check the authenticationMethod should be `route` and the authenticationType should be `none` in xs-app.json.

-* Deploy Gateway Service to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-gateway` from CLI.
+* Deploy Gateway Service on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-gateway` from CLI.

 * Learn resilience patterns implemented in Product and Customer  services